Market Correction Mechanism

 The Council Regulation (EU) 2022/2578 of 22 December 2022 and the European Commission’s Implementing Regulation (EU) 2023/736 of 31 March 2023, established a gas “market correction mechanism to protect Union citizens and the economy against excessively high prices” (MCM Regulation).
 It entered into force on 1 February 2023 for a period of one year.
 In December 2023, the MCM was extended until 31 January 2025.

-The market correction mechanism (MCM) is an instrument designed to limit prices in EU gas markets.
-It is activated when prices at EU virtual trading points move above certain levels and when these prices are also significantly above the LNG import price.
+The market correction mechanism (MCM) was an instrument designed to limit prices in EU gas markets.
+It would have been activated if prices at EU virtual trading points moved above certain levels, including above the LNG import price.

-The MCM applied originally to the Dutch Title Transfer Facility (TTF) gas price only, and is activated only if certain conditions are met.
+The MCM applied originally to the Dutch Title Transfer Facility (TTF) gas price only.
 Regulation (EU) 2023/736 (of 31 March 2023) extended the MCM also to other EU virtual trading points, besides TTF.

-The MCM is not applied to over-the-counter transactions (OTC).
-The Commission can propose to amend the MCM to extend it to OTC.
+The MCM was not applied to over-the-counter transactions (OTC).

 ACER and ESMA effects assessment reports